s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Other Functions and Configuration

-Other functions of the application can be statically set using the `#define` statements in `myConfig.h`:
-* Select if a PIR is to be used (which can also be used in parallel with camera motion detection).
-* Auto switch the lamp on for nightime PIR detection.
-* Connect an external I2S microphone
-* Connect a DS18B20 temperature sensor
-* Monitor voltage of battery supply

-Note that there are not enough free pins to allow all external sensors to be used.
-Pins that can be used (with some limitations) are: 4, 12, 3, 33.

-The operation of the application can be modified dynamically as below, by using the web page, which should mostly be self explanatory.
+The operation of the application can be modified dynamically as below, by using the main web page, which should mostly be self explanatory.

 Connections:
 * The FTP, Wifi, SMTP, and time zone parameters can be defined on the web page under **Other Settings**.
 * To make the changes persistent, press the **Save** button
-* Press **Show Config** button to check that changes have been made.
 * mdns name services in order to use `http://[Host Name]` instead of ip address.

 To change the recording parameters: